-The assumption that the preacher's sacred attitude is above rhetoric reveals ignorance of the nature of true Let us then, at the outset, seek a correct concep-And we may be led to this idea by considtion of it. ering the distinction between art and artifice. but the rational adjustment of means to an end.1 is adaptation; it employs proper means for a worthy end; it is but wisdom in application.
-Artifice is false; it adopts deceitful means for a treacherous end. the benevolent physician compounds a drug, which his learning shows to be a specific cure for a disease, this is When the cunning seducer prepares a seeming art. attraction which is not indeed real, to inveigle his prey into the snare, this is artifice.
+The assumption that the preacher's sacred attitude is above rhetoric reveals ignorance of the nature of true art.
+Let us then, at the outset, seek a correct conception of it.
+And we may be led to this idea by considering the distinction between art and artifice.
+Art is but the rational adjustment of means to an end.
+Art is adaptation; it employs proper means for a worthy end; it is but wisdom in application.
+Artifice is false; it adopts deceitful means for a treacherous end.
+When the benevolent physician compounds a drug, which his learning shows to be a specific cure for a disease, this is art.
+When the cunning seducer prepares a seeming attraction which is not indeed real, to inveigle his prey into the snare, this is artifice.
 There is a popular application of the word art which has also assisted to delude the judgment of these objectors.
 It is that which we express usually by the term "fine arts," in which the end of the skill employed is only to gratify taste, and not to evoke practical volition.
 I shall show that the art of eloquence is contrasted with these, in that its aim is ever intensely practical.
 And I shall urge that, whenever the preacher permits his aim to degenerate into that of the painter or musician, the mere pleasure of taste, he flagrantly violates both the principles of his art and of his religious duty.
 But I assert none the less that, since this duty is to convey gospel truth effectively to other souls, and since there are adapted means by which this end may be the better accomplished, there is a true art of preaching, which is not only lawful and honest, but sacredly obligatory.

-1 Art, from Ars (root, art-is) which is from Greek $a\rho\omega$, to adjust, whence $a\rho\tau\nu\nu\omega$, acros, joined.
+1 Art, from Ars (root, art-is) which is from Greek αρω, to adjust, whence αρτυνω, αρτος, joined.
 Art is, therefore, adjustment.
-Webster's derivation, from W. ccr2 and Ir. ccard, carrying the rudimental idea of strength, is as far-fetched as absurd.
+Webster's derivation, from W. cerz and Ir. ceard, carrying the rudimental idea of strength, is as far-fetched as absurd.